nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Oh, one bite.
 Yes.
 He's going to deal five more points of damage.
 Look at you.
 Yeah.

 Move on.
-Top of the round, Demlar, you're up.
+Top of the round, Demlor, you're up.
 Now something that I don't know if you remember, but you are an elemental dwarf yourself.
 Mhmm.
 Mhmm.

 And you do have a energy emanation that you can do once a day.
 Mhmm.
 That energy emanation Mhmm.
 Is cold.
 Mhmm.